 Weapons & Equipment

 Magic Elixir: The magic elixir B'wana Beast drank on Mt.
-Kilimanjaro gave him super strength, speed and it made him larger.
+Kilimanjaro gave him super strength, speed and it made him physically larger.

 In other media